 We love our kids but who doesn’t need an adult night out on the town every once in a while to remind us that being a grownup can be fun!

-Whether you’re looking for a date-night atmosphere or just a fun afternoon with friends, we’ve rounded up a list of the top places for adults to go in Champaign-Urbana in February.
+Whether you’re looking for a date-night atmosphere or just a fun afternoon with friends, we’ve rounded up a list of the top places for adults to go in Champaign-Urbana and beyond in May.

 Thanks to the Community Foundation of East Central Illinois for presenting this list of top grownup things to do in May.

 The foundation will present the workshop “Raising Kids to be Generous Adults” at 7 p.m. on May 9 at the Champaign Public Library.
 There are so many things we want for our children – good health, meaningful work, great life partners, and loyal friends.
 We also want our children to be active and generous participants in their communities and the world.
 In this workshop, we will consider early influences, family values, and activities to encourage generosity.
 Together, we will explore ways to build generosity in our children through their formative years while diversifying their experiences and strengthening their family bonds.

 Cinco de Mayo concert at Rose Bowl Tavern: The patio is open at Rose Bowl!
 Celebrate Cinco de Mayo with Los Texano’z, a regional Tejano and Norteño band, mixing country polka, bluegrass and rock roots.
 May 5 from 8-11 p.m.

 Elevating Women Birders with Tiffany Kersten: Hear nationally known speaker and birder Tiffany Kersten at 7:30 p.m. on May 8 at Allerton Park in Monticello.
 Her talk will be part of an Elevating Women Birders event that begins at 4 p.m. and will include a bird banding demonstration and discussion with Aerin Tedesco on her record bird-spotting Champaign County Big Year.